jimingz9380/sep11-freedom-project/entries/entry01.md

 ### Context/Idea/Tools
 In order to do this I have decided to use the hardest tool in the option of Sep11 which is Firebase.
 [Firebase](https://firebase.google.com/) have many function such as realtime data base, cloud firestore, storage and more.
 My other option were [Aframe](https://aframe.io/) and [TypeScript](https://www.typescriptlang.org/) because typescript will help me solve for tiny error in my code and Aframe was like my last decision of what I want to make this year base on Javascript and will affect my decision of making a history saving webite to a gaming website.
 After a week I kept firebase and continue to use this tool in order to challenge myself. first thing I did to learn firebase was searching youtube video and use [private video](https://allstarcode-org-education.zoom.us/rec/share/TqerEe6oEfkuKBhoWJMbg89bNoe6NkUEzcJqZ7Pn2HseNWjAwPzRTZPCvBKQbx46.q9O0yl-_YBdI_TyK?startTime=1660137857000).
 Thus this is how I conclude my year long project with suffering.

+Note: your welcome for not giving you the pass to it.
 ### Takeaway
 This blog entry have help me developed the skill of Consideration and How to google.
 It improved my help on google because I need to search for a right video that will actually help me learn something about firebase and not just probably some random outdated video.